WojciechMatuszewski/programming-notes/web/css/defensive-css.md

 2. Use the `min`, `minmax` or `clamp` functions.
 These allow us to create _fluid layouts_ that look well on all screen sizes.

 Side note: I feel like the `clamp` is very much underused in the day-to-day development (I'm also guilty forgetting it exists).

+## Minimum Content Size in CSS Grid

+Remember the issue we had with `flexbox` children when the content inside the children was too long?
+Where the child would "escape" its parent since **flex items, by default, will not shrink below its original content size**.

+The same thing happens in CSS Grid.